Pre-Pottery Neolithic B: Crop cultivation and granaries

 Location of identified foci of cereal domestication in the Near East: pre-domestic agriculture (italics) and morphological domestication (right).
 Ohalo II is a hypothetical early-stage developer.

 Sedentism of this time allowed for the cultivation of local grains, such as barley and wild oats, and for storage in granaries.
 Sites such as Dhra′ and Jericho retained a hunting lifestyle until the PPNB period, but granaries allowed for year-round occupation.

 This period of cultivation is considered "pre-domestication", but may have begun to develop plant species into the domesticated forms they are today.
 Deliberate, extended-period storage was made possible by the use of "suspended floors for air circulation and protection from rodents".
 This practice "precedes the emergence of domestication and large-scale sedentary communities by at least 1,000 years".

-Granaries are positioned in places between other buildings early on c.
+Granaries are positioned in places between other buildings early on, c.
 11,500 BP, however, beginning around 10,500 BP, they were moved inside houses, and by 9,500 BP, storage occurred in special rooms.
 This change might reflect changing systems of ownership and property as granaries shifted from communal use and ownership to become under the control of households or individuals.

-It has been observed of these granaries that their "sophisticated storage systems with subfloor ventilation are a precocious development that precedes the emergence of almost all of the other elements of the Near Eastern Neolithic package—domestication, large scale sedentary communities, and the entrenchment of some degree of social differentiation".
+It has been observed of these granaries that their "sophisticated storage systems with subfloor ventilation are a precocious development that precedes the emergence of almost all the other elements of the Near Eastern Neolithic package—domestication, large-scale sedentary communities, and the entrenchment of some degree of social differentiation".
 Moreover, "building granaries may [...] have been the most important feature in increasing sedentism that required active community participation in new life-ways".